swiftlang/swift-package-manager/Documentation/RegistryDraft.md

 #### 4.4.1.
 Integrity verification

-A client SHOULD verify the integrity of a downloaded source archive using the checksum provided in the `Digest` header of a response (for example, using the command
+A client MUST verify the integrity of a downloaded source archive using the checksum provided in the `Digest` header of a response (for example, using the command
 `echo "$CHECKSUM LinkedList-1.1.1.zip" | shasum -a 256 -c`).